ChalmersCTF/awesome-resources/README.md

-*The contents of this repository does not necessarily reflect the opinions held by Chalmers-CTF or its members*
+*The opinions expressed in this repository does not necessarily reflect those held by Chalmers-CTF or its members*